 10. Know how you spend your time

 Track your activities in a calendar for a few days and record what comes up.

-Very often you don’t realize how much time you spend watching TV or scrolling Instagram.
+You often don’t realize how much time you spend watching TV or scrolling social media.

-You should look forward to doing what you love (like watching movies with your partner or dabbling with watercolors).
-And scheduling them in might seem strange.
+Conventional wisdom says you should look forward to doing what you really love, like watching movies with your partner or dabbling with watercolors.

-But you don’t often spend time doing what you love because you haven’t made time for it.
+But if you don’t spend much time doing what you love – it’s because you haven’t made time for it.

-So schedule in a night for trying out new recipes and make it a weekly routine – whether you’re tired or not.
+So if you love to cook, schedule a night to try out a new recipe.
+And make it a weekly routine – even when you’re tired.

-You make plans to meditate or journal, but then real life happens and a few days go by.
+You make plans to meditate or journal, but then real life happens and you get busy.
 Then you get discouraged and give up.
-You tell yourself that you’re just too buzy.
-Too disorganized.
-Too undisciplined.
+You tell yourself you don’t have enough time or discipline.

 But high expectations are often part of the problem.